 10 tips to make better use of your talents at work

 Utilizing your talents while at work contributes to your personal growth and development, as well as to the success of the organization you work for.
-Often we take our talents for granted, can't properly name them or don't know how to use them effectively.
+Often you take your talents for granted, can't properly name them or don't know how to use them effectively.

 1. Discover your talents